Today we’ve got someone who’s looking for short, simple to learn two-player boardgames.

 The same thing is true of the term quick.
 To a chit and counter wargamer, a two hour game may be considered lightning fast.

-To me, all of these fit the bill of pretty easy and pretty quick, which for me means under an hour and capping out at the difficulty of say, Patchwork.
+All of the following recommendations fit the bill of pretty easy and pretty quick, which for me means under an hour and capping out at the difficulty of say, Patchwork.
 The games listed below are grouped by just how quickly they can be played.
 Each group is then sorted by complexity, which should be a good indicator of how easy they are to learn.

 Very quick board games that are also very simple to learn:

 Maki Stack – This is a very simple two to three player dexterity game that plays great with only two players.
 It features some of the nicest wooden components I’ve seen in a board game.
 The wooden bits of sushi are pretty much Melissa and Doug play food quality.
-My kids like to just mess around with the bits from this game.
-To actually play, players flip up a card and then race to stack their bits in a pattern that matches the card.
+My kids like to just mess around with the bits from this ga- Buy on Amazonme.
+To actually play, players flip up a card and then race to stack their pieces in a pattern that matches the card.
 The first person to do so gets the card.
 The first player to collect a certain number of cards wins.

-The Mind – The Mind is basically a deck of cards numbered 1-100.
+The Mind – This game is basically just a deck of cards numbered 1 to 100.
 To play each player starts with a hand of one card.
 The goal is to play the cards in hand in order.
 The trick here is that you can’t communicate.
 If you get through level one, you move on to the next level with a hand of two cards, and so on.
 There’s a little bit more to it but that’s the basic gist of The Mind.

-Ticket to Ride New York – This is a lightning quick version of Ticket to Ride, one that I found as good as, if not even more fun, than the original.
-Ticket to Ride New York offers everything the original does but in a smaller box and in about fifteen minutes game time.
-I first played this with my podcast co-host Sean and we were both pleasantly surprised.
-There is also Ticket to Ride London which is a similarly short version of Ticket to Ride but with a UK theme.
+Ticket to Ride New York – This is a lightning quick version of the classic game Ticket to Ride, one that I find to be as good as, if not even more fun, than the original.
+When I first played this with my podcast co-host Sean we were both pleasantly surprised to discover that Ticket to Ride New York offers everything the original does but in a smaller box and in about fifteen minutes game time.
+There is also Ticket to Ride London, which is a similar game but with a UK theme.

-Bananagrams – A really simple crossword style word game that is similar to Scrabble but without the complicated scoring or the board.
-There are quite a few versions of this one out there including Bananagrams Duel which is specifically made for two players.
+Bananagrams – This is a really simple crossword style word game that is similar to Scrabble but without the complicated scoring or the board.
+There are quite a few versions of this one out there, including Bananagrams Duel which is specifically made for two players.
 This game has the added bonus of being very portable as it comes in a zip up banana shaped bag.

 Boggle – This is another very simple word game.
 It is probably the fastest game on this list as each round is only three minutes long.
 Shake up the letters and try to spell as many words as you can, but you can’t score anything that your competitor also lists.
 This one is so quick you usually play multiple rounds during one sitting.

-Onitama – A perfect information abstract strategy game with a martial arts theme.
-Try to defeat all of the pieces from the opponent’s dojo or get your sensei piece into the opposing side’s temple.
+Onitama – This is a perfect information abstract strategy game with a martial arts theme where you try to defeat all of the pieces from the opponent’s dojo or get your sensei piece into the opposing side’s temple.
 There’s no move memorization here, as all of the moves are represented by cards.
 The brilliant part of this game is that once you use a movement card it gets passed to your opponent.

 Kingdomino – In this deceptively simple domino based area majority game you are trying to make large areas of matching terrain by drafting kingdom tiles with up to two terrain types on them.
-This one features a lot of hate drafting with two players and that is a great thing to me.
+The game features a lot of hate drafting with two players and, to me, that is a great thing.

-Hey!
-That’s My Fish! – Don’t dismiss this as a kids’ game.
+Hey, That’s My Fish! – Don’t dismiss this as just a kids’ game.
 You start off with a bunch of ice flow hex tiles on which there are one, two, or three fish.
-Players then place their penguin playing pieces on a three fish tile.
+Players then place their penguin playing pieces onto a three fish tile.
 Each turn, players move a penguin in a straight line and collect the tile they were on.
 As you play, the board starts to disappear and moves get more difficult as areas of the map get cut off.
-This is a fantastic game at all player counts and fun for players of all ages.
+This is a fantastic game at all player counts that is fun for players of all ages.

 Blokus – Here’s a mass market favourite of mine.
 Blokus is one of the few four-player games that has a two-player variant rule that I actually like.
-You just each play two colours.
-It works really well.
-The goal here is to play as many of your palomino tiles, in both colours, as you can, with a neat placement rule where your pieces can only touch on the corers.
+You just each play two colours and it works really well.
+The goal here is to play as many of your palomino tiles, in both colours, as you can, with a neat placement rule where your pieces can only touch on the corners.

-Resistor – This is the hidden gem that no one has heard of on this list.
-Resistor is published by Level 99 Games and is a game about two warring supercomputers.
+RESISTOR_– This is the hidden gem that no one has heard of on this list.
+RESISTOR_ is published by Level 99 Games and is a game about two warring supercomputers.
 It features double-sided circuit cards where you can see your cards and the back of your opponent’s cards in their hand.
 The goal is to make a circuit connection from your CPU to your opponent’s before they do the same.
 As the game goes on the path gets shorter each round.
-Being able to flip cards already in play is the most interesting mechanic here and being able to remember what was played where is a big part of being able to win.
+Being able to flip cards already in play is the most interesting mechanic here and trying to remember what was played where is a big part of being able to win.

 Lost Cities – This is one of the best two-player card games out there.
-A Knizia classic.
-If you dig a bit of push your luck and some card counting and really having to watch what your opponent is doing this one may be for you.
-Just make sure you pick up the original card game as the later released variants, including Lost Cities the Board Game and Lost Cities Rivals don’t compare to the original.
+It’s a Knizia classic.
+If you dig a bit of push your luck and some card counting and like really having to watch what your opponent is doing, this one may be for you.
+Just make sure you pick up the original card game as the later released variants, including Lost Cities Rivals, don’t compare to the original.

-Patchwork – Build a quilt by drafting polyomino tiles in different fabrics with and without buttons on them.
-Each tile takes time to build and as time goes on you earn buttons based on how many are already on your quit.
-These buttons let you buy bigger better tiles but are also your points at the end of the game.
+Patchwork – The aim of this game is to build a quilt by drafting polyomino tiles in different fabrics with and without buttons on them.
+Each tile takes time to build and as time goes on you earn buttons based on how many are already on your quilt.
+The buttons you earn let you buy bigger better tiles but are also your points at the end of the game.
 This is one of the best two-player games I own and my wife and I bring it with us everywhere.
-It is one of our most popular date night games.
+It’s one of our most popular date night games.

 Azul – This excellent, abstract, tile laying game blew me away when it came out and quickly became one of our most played games ever, with a lot of those plays being at two-players.
-The game is rather compact at two, and fits great on a coffee table, bar or window seating.
+The game is rather compact at two, and fits great on a cafe or bar table.
 The original version is the simplest and easiest to learn of the Azul games.